Competitive Insight Un’Goro Card ReviewPosted by Hearthstone 21 March 2017 in

 Hello fellow Hearthstoners,

 Some of you may already know me from my Miracle Rogue guides, other articles or just from seeing me in a tournament and/or on streams.
-For those who wouldn’t know who I am, my name is Guukboii and I’m a semi-pro Belgian Hearthstone player currently playing for Sector One competitively and from time to time I write guides and give my opinion on certain changes in the meta.
+For those who wouldn’t know who I am, my name is Guukboii and I’m a semi-pro Belgian Hearthstone player currently playing for Sector One competitively.
+From time to time I write guides and give my opinion on certain changes in the Un’Goro meta.

 Today I’ll be talking about a couple of recently released cards.

 Although it is hard to give an accurate opinion on a certain card before the meta is set, it should be possible to determine whether a card is good or bad enough to see play.

 2 Mana Discover effect, can’t really be compared to any card right now.

 Discover a copy of a spell from your own deck.
 This card does a couple of things.
 First of all, it adds a 3rd copy of a spell to your deck (most of the time, because you play the good priest spells usually twice, unless you’re playing Reno Priest).
 Which means that you can take the spell you need in a certain matchup, an extra Entomb is extremely good against control decks.
 A 3rd Flash Heal against aggro can maybe make you last just long enough to stabilize.

 But I don’t think the card was built for this reason.